8th April, 2026

 Many construction projects have more than one designer, and all designers must work together to comply with CDM.
 Where several different construction designs come together, they should be reviewed to make sure that any combined risks are addressed.

 All designers involved with the project at any stage must cooperate and share information to make sure that risks are controlled.
-The principal designer is responsible for reviewing the health and safety information collected from each designer, and managing health and safety during the pre-construction phase.
+The principal designer is responsible for reviewing the health and safety information collected from each designer and for managing health and safety during the pre-construction phase.

 Need help producing a professional design risk assessment for your project?
 Download the CDM design risk register template and cover over 210 construction design health and safety topics.